Equal Opportunities (Pupils) Policy

 Everyone has at least some characteristics included in this list.
 (Also see the Protected Characteristics section below).

-3.1 The School welcomes applications from candidates with a diverse range of backgrounds as possible.
-Pupils are enrolled on the basis of their merits, abilities and potential to take advantage of the particular educational provision of the School, which is suited to highly able and committed pupils.
-In any review of selection criteria and procedures, the School will ensure that consideration is given to equal opportunities issues.
+3. Admissions 3.1 Impact A&C welcomes applications from candidates with a diverse range of backgrounds as possible.
+Pupils are enrolled on the basis of their merits, abilities and potential to take advantage of the particular educational provision of Impact A&C, which is suited to highly able and committed pupils.
+In any review of selection criteria and procedures, Impact A&C will ensure that consideration is given to equal opportunities issues.

-3.2 The School will not discriminate in relation to the protected characteristics listed above in its admissions processes.
+3.2 Impact A&C will not discriminate in relation to the protected characteristics listed above in its admissions processes.

-3.3 There will be no discrimination against pupils with Special Educational Needs and / or Disabilities (SEND), so far as they have the academic ability to attend the School.
-All pupils will have equal opportunity to access our curriculum.
-However, the School is not a specialist provider for SEND.
+3.3 There will be no discrimination against pupils with Special Educational Needs and / or Disabilities (SEND), so far as they have the academic ability to attend Impact A&C. All pupils will have equal opportunity to access our curriculum.
+However, Impact A&C is not a specialist provider for SEND.

-3.4 The School must not refuse to teach a child or treat them less well than another child because of any of the following:
+3.4 Impact A&C must not refuse to teach a child or treat them less well than another child because of any of the following:

 • the child’s race, home language, family background or gender